 Joe Rogan Net Worth

 Early Life: Joseph James Rogan was born on August 11, 1967, in Newark, New Jersey.
-He is three-quarters Italian and one-quarter Irish.
-His father was a Newark police officer.
-His parents divorced when he was five and Joe has not had contact with his father since he was seven.
-In interviews, he has said that he has memories of domestic violence in his home.
-His family moved to San Francisco, California when he was seven and then to Gainesville, Florida when he was 11.
+He is Italian and Irish.
+His father was a police officer in Newark.
+His parents divorced when he was five and Joe has spoken to his father since he was seven.
+In interviews, Joe has said that he has memories of domestic violence in his home from his childhood.
+When he was seven, his family moved to San Francisco.
+When he was 11, they moved to Gainesville, Florida when he was 11.
 They eventually settled in Newton Upper Falls, Massachusetts.
 Rogan took up karate at 14 and taekwondo at 15.
-Rogan attended Newton South High School and graduated in 1985.
+Rogan graduated from Newton South High School in 1985.
 When he was 19, Rogan won the U.S. Open Championship taekwondo tournament as a lightweight.
 Rogan enrolled at the University of Massachusetts Boston but dropped out before graduation.
-He lived in Boston until he was 24 when he moved to New York City.
+He lived in Boston until he was 24 when he moved to New York City to pursue a career in stand-up.

-Rogan began working for the Ultimate Fighting Championship as a backstage and post-fight interviewer; his first show took place at UFC 12: Judgement Day on February 7, 1997.
-Rogan became friends with UFC's then-new president Dana White, who offered him a job as a color commentator but Rogan initially declined as he "just wanted to go to the fights and drink."
-In 2002, White was able to hire Rogan for free in exchange for prime event tickets for him and his friends.
-After about 15 free gigs as commentator Rogan accepted pay for the job.
+Rogan began working for the Ultimate Fighting Championship as a backstage and post-fight interviewer.
+He did his first UFC interview at UFC 12: Judgement Day on February 7, 1997.
+Rogan became friends with UFC's then-new president Dana White, who offered him a job as a color commentator but Rogan initially declined.
+In 2002, White was finally able to hire Rogan for free in exchange for event tickets for him and his friends.
+After about 15 free gigs as commentator Rogan agreed to be paid for the job.
 Rogan won the Wrestling Observer Newsletter Award for Best Television Announcer twice and was named MMA Personality of the Year four times by the World MMA Awards.

 Podcast career: In December 2009, Rogan launched a free podcast with his friend and fellow comedian Brian Redban.
 The first episode was recorded on December 24 and was initially a live weekly broadcast on Ustream, with Rogan and Redban "sitting in front of laptops bullshitting."
-By August 2010, the podcast was named The Joe Rogan Experience and entered the list of Top 100 podcasts on iTunes, and in 2011, was picked up by SiriusXM Satellite Radio.
+By August 2010, the podcast was named The Joe Rogan Experience.
 The podcast features an array of guests who discuss current events, political views, philosophy, comedy, hobbies, and numerous other topics.
-In January 2015, the podcast was downloaded over 11 million times.
-By October that year, the podcast was downloaded 16 million times each month, making it one of the most popular free podcasts.
+It is one of the most popular free podcasts available.

 Personal Life: Rogan married Jessica Ditzel, a former cocktail waitress, in 2009.
 They have two daughters; the first was born in 2008 and the second in 2010.
 Rogan is also a stepfather to Ditzel's daughter from a previous relationship.